Predicting Material Properties Using a 3D Graph Neural Network with Invariant Local Descriptors: Method

-To tackle the above disadvantages, we involve the position matrix $X$ in the calculation, and the convolution is defined to integrate all neighbor atoms simultaneously.
-The atomic feature attached to the $i$th vertex is updated according to equation \ref{newconv}.
+{The atomic feature $f_i$ associated with the $i$-th atom is updated according to equation (\ref{newconv}).

-where $L$ is a combination of linear transformation and nonlinear activation function, and $K_i$ is the set indices of the $k$ vertices that are closest to $v_i$.
-The value $k$ is a hyper-parameter that decides how many neighbor atoms should be involved in the convolution.
-The new convolution mechanism considers the $k$ nearest neighbor atoms simultaneously in 3D space, and thus, is expected to achieve better performance.
+where $Conv(\cdot)$ is a combination of the linear transformation and nonlinear activation function, and $K_i$ is the set $k$ indices of the $k$ nearest vertices that are closest to the $i$-th vertex. $x^{out}$ is the transformed coordination calculated using Algorithm \ref{atomsift}.} $k$ is a hyper-parameter that determines how many neighbor atoms should be involved in the convolution based on the distance.
+Figure \ref{method_convolution} presents the calculation of k-NAGCN convolution used by k-NAGCN when $k=2$.
+The proposed convolution considers the impacts of $k$ nearest neighbor atoms simultaneously, and thus, is a better simulation of real-world atomic interactions.